Jish2637/Xenia-Canary-Manager/README.md

 I have created a save manager for Xenia Canary.

-Features:
+**Features:**

-Auto launch games - No need to press F9!
+_Auto launch games - No need to press F9!_

-Seperate configs per game.
+_Seperate configs per game._

-Easy Config Management, add, edit and remove custom game configurations with ease.
+_Easy Config Management, add, edit and remove custom game configurations with ease._

-Easy Save Backup & Restore.
+_Easy Save Backup & Restore._

+_Easy to use update system - updates directly from github_

 The app allows you to create separate configurations for each game you are emulating.